 Why I have embraced my natural grey

 Don’t be afraid to embrace and celebrate your natural grey hair!
 Age is just a number after all!
-I believe confidence and self-acceptance are what truly make you beautiful – at any age!
+I believe confidence and self-acceptance are what truly make you beautiful – at any age, and across all ages!
 Embrace the wisdom that has come with those shiny gray locks!
+Don’t let people’s opinions influence your decision to go grey—choosing what feels right for you is what matters most.

 Preparing to go grey

-When I was preparing to go grey, I found a great and experienced hairdresser who had taken many other women through the growing-out process from bleached or dyed hair to their natural grey, and I saw her regularly!
-Especially if your hair doesn’t grow in according to your plan, consider having your hairdresser add lowlights and highlights in shades of silver that can blend beautifully with your natural grays.
+When I was preparing to go grey, I found a great and experienced hair stylist who had taken many other women through the growing-out process from bleached or dyed hair colour to their natural grey, and I saw her regularly!
+A knowledgeable hair stylist can offer advice on transitioning your hair colour and help you blend new growth with lowlights and highlights in shades of silver.
+During this process, you may find that you can go several weeks—sometimes 6 to 8 weeks or more—between salon visits, which saves both time and money.
+Over time, the money saved by reducing or eliminating dye appointments really adds up.

 I also knew I needed to update my diet and beauty routine to accommodate this new change.